times1623/changseok_lee_fip/README.md

 ### About section
 ![image](images/aboutsec.png)

-The Concept of this page is just showing what kinds of skills I have with some logo animations.
+The Concept of this section is just showing some breif description about me like what was my previous job in Korea, why I chose to decided to study Interactive media design In CANADA.

 ### SKILLS. section
 ![image](images/skillsec.png)

-The Skills section briefly surmmarized about me like how many years I learned those skills and which part I can handle.
+The Concept of this page is just showing what kinds of skills I have with some logo animations.
+And The Skills section briefly surmmarized about me like how many years I learned those skills and which part I can handle.